r1cksec/cheatsheets/theorie/recon-methodology.md

 amass enum -passive -d <domain> -src
 ```

-Alternatively, there are tools like `subfinder`:
+Alternatively, there are also tools like `subfinder` (see https://github.com/projectdiscovery/subfinder):

 ```
 subfinder -d <domain>